EichlerLab/pav/README.md

 * ro_min [0.5; float]: Minimim reciprocal overlap and reciprocal size overlap.
 * offset_max [200; float]: Maximum offset.
 * merge_threads [12; int]: Number of threads for each merging step.
-* merge_by_chrom [False; bool]: If True, do merging by chromosome, then concatenate results.
+* merge_by_chrom [True; bool]: If True, do merging by chromosome, then concatenate results.
 This causes PAV to spaw more smaller jobs, which may significantly improve parallel performance when distributed over a cluster.
+This parameter should not impact results.

 ### Inversions